Skip to Content

 What does it mean when a horse drops in class?

 A class drop means a horse is entering a lower-quality race than its previous start.
 A small, measured drop with sharp workouts is usually genuine class relief — the trainer found a softer spot to get a win or rebuild confidence.
-A dramatic drop, especially into claiming company for the first time after multiple MSW losses, can be a warning that something is wrong physically or mentally.
+A dramatic drop, especially into claiming company for the first time after multiple MSW losses, can warn that something is wrong physically or mentally.
 The size of the drop and the recent work pattern matter most.
 Read the work tab before drawing a conclusion.

 What is an allowance race in horse racing?